selimnairb/EcohydroLib/README.txt

 It is required that the first 4 steps be run in this order, the remaining workflow components can be run in any order.
-Other workflow components, e.g. to register a custom dataset, can be substituted for the latter 4 workflow components as well (NOT YET IMPLEMENTED).
+Other workflow components, e.g. to register a custom dataset, can be substituted for the latter 4 workflow components as well (as indicated above).
 See the documentation for each script to see invocations details.

+A workflow using custom local data sources will consist of  running the follow scripts in the following order:
+1. RegisterDEM.py
+2. RegisterGage.py
+3. RegisterLandcover.py
+4. GetSSURGOFeaturesForBoundingbox.py